Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Introduction

-$\WCDE$ poses two fundamental statistical challenges in observational studies that should be resolved for valid inference: (1) What are the necessary and sufficient conditions on the adjustment set such that $\WCDE$ is uniquely identifiable from observed data?
-(2) Among all valid adjustment sets satisfying identifiability, which achieves the asymptotic efficiency bound for $\WCDE$ estimation?
-While optimal adjustment sets for average treatment effects are well-characterized \citep{pearl2009causality, henckel2022graphical, rotnitzky2020efficient}, understanding $\WCDE$ introduces unique challenges due to the mediator's potential role as both a collider (between the exposure and the confounder) and an effect modifier (between the confounder and the outcome): \begin{itemize}[itemsep=0pt, topsep=0pt, partopsep=0pt, parsep=3pt] \item Standard $\mathrm{CDE}$ adjustment criteria \citep{pearl2022direct} only ensure identification at fixed mediator levels and fail to address the integration required for $\WCDE$ (Example~\ref{example:condition_unqiue_WCDE}). \item ATE adjustment theory ignores the efficiency implications of mediator-confounder dependencies, which critically affect $\WCDE$ estimation variance through the weighting scheme. \end{itemize} This gap leads to potentially inefficient estimators and makes it unclear whether $\WCDE$ provides any theoretical advantages over conventional $\mathrm{CDE}$ in practice.
+WCDE raises two key statistical challenges in observational studies that should be resolved for valid inference: (1) What are the necessary and sufficient conditions on the adjustment set such that WCDE is uniquely identifiable from observed data?
+(2) Among all valid adjustment sets satisfying identifiability, which achieves the asymptotic efficiency bound for WCDE estimation?
+While optimal adjustment sets for ATEs are well-characterized \citep{henckel2022graphical, pearl2000causality, rotnitzky2020efficient}, understanding WCDE introduces unique challenges due to the mediator's potential role as both a collider (between the exposure and the confounder) and an effect modifier (between the confounder and the outcome): \begin{itemize}[itemsep=0pt, topsep=-3pt, partopsep=0pt, parsep=0pt, leftmargin=*] \item Standard CDE adjustment criteria \citep{pearl2022direct} only ensure identification at fixed mediator levels and fail to address the integration required for WCDE (Example~\ref{example:condition_unqiue_WCDE}). \item ATE adjustment theory ignores the efficiency implications of mediator-confounder dependencies, which critically affect WCDE estimation variance through the weighting scheme. \end{itemize} This gap leads to potentially inefficient estimators and makes it unclear whether WCDE provides any theoretical advantages over conventional CDE in practice.